Escape-Technologies/graphql-armor/services/docs/docs/plugins/block-field-suggestions.md

 ### Installation

 :::note
-If you want to use the `blockFieldSuggestions` plugin out of GraphQL Armor, you can install it from npm:
+If you want to use the `blockFieldSuggestion` plugin out of GraphQL Armor, you can install it from npm:
 :::

 ```bash